ckan/ckan/doc/data-viewer.rst

 The types of resources that are loaded in an iframe can be specified in the CKAN config file.
 See :ref:`ckan.preview.loadable` for more information.

+Note that these documents will be directly linked by the browser, so the way in which they are shown may vary.
+If you want to ensure for instance that XML based documents are correctly previewed, have a look at `Viewing highlighted XML, JSON and plain text data`_.

 Viewing structured data: the Data Explorer
 ------------------------------------------